gramuah/BHF/README.md

 Call:

 ```
-    ./icgrf-ml <path-to-configfile>
+    ./boostedHoughtForests <path-to-configfile>
 ```
+Where the path to configuration file is located at "../configs/std.txt"

-The config file defines all the settings for the Random Forest and the Alternating Decision/Regression Forest.
+The config file defines all the settings for the Boosted Hought Forest.

 In general, the different parameters are documented directly in the config file.